Best Chocolate Zucchini Brownies Recipe

 - In a medium saucepan over medium low heat, combine oil, chocolate chips, and cocoa, whisking or stirring occasionally, until chips are melted and mixture is smooth.
 Remove from heat and whisk in the sugar.
 Then add the eggs and vanilla, and whisk until combined.
 Stir in the zucchini.
 Fold in the flour, baking soda, and salt, until batter is well-combined, but don't over mix.

 - Spread batter into prepared pan and bake for 20-25 minutes, or until a toothpick inserted in the center comes out clean or with only a few moist crumbs.

-- While the brownies bake, melt together the butter, cocoa, chocolate chips, and milk in a small or medium saucepan over medium low heat.
+- While the brownies bake, melt together the butter, cocoa, chocolate chips, and milk in a small or medium saucepan on low heat.
 Remove from heat and whisk in the vanilla and powdered sugar, until combined and smooth.